Geodfroi/GestionDeMateriel/ReadMe.txt

 Debug mode:
     verbose logging in local/logs.
     Also, in debug mode all emails are sent to the development email instead of user emails.

+Extra functionality
+    Sqlite implementation on top of mysql for local testing (change in config.json).
+    Use own gmail address to send reminder emails.
+    Server backup to sqlite local db each day.
+    App was created to work on both desktop and smartphone.
+Use chrome or edge devKit to switch to phone view to see the result.

 Reminder: modify const APP_FULL_URL to proper url once the app is online.